technicool/rails-handlebar-help/README.md

 Some helpers that work in both html and js erb files to generate handlebars templates inline.
 Requires V8.

 This is a pre-alpha version of the code.
 The helpers actually work, but this project needs some more massaging into a proper gem before we can reach a stable point.
+Please contribute to the project by submitting pull requests!

 This code was originally used in MHPOffice.com, and is donated here under Creative Commons CC BY 3.0 license.